User-Centered Design in Custom Enterprise Software

 What is User-centered Design?

-User-centered design implies keeping end-users’ needs and expectations at the forefront throughout software development.
+User-centered design implies keeping end-users’ needs and expectations at the forefront throughout custom software development.
 Although user-centered design is traditionally used when developing consumer-oriented solutions, companies can leverage its advantages when creating software for employees as well.

 In any scenario, the final product should align with user behavior and habits and be convenient and intuitive.
 This can’t be properly achieved without comprehensive user experience research that allows developers to understand users’ needs and wants.